miksel1/FNF-ScrewedEngine/README.md

 ## How to compile:
 Please, keep in mind that you can not seem to compile FNF on Windows 7.

+open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

+### Customization:

+if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

+inside `Project.xml`, you will find several variables to customize Psych Engine to your liking

+to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

+same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

+### Old Customization:

 Just watch longestsoloever's video, I've used his tutorial and I've been successful with it. https://www.youtube.com/watch?v=4IuC8ti6_4o _-miksel_

 If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then _re-install linc_luajit_.